Skylark CreationsSinusoidal History

 • US TFP growth (5-yr rolling)paired with Kondratiev wave

-5-year centered rolling average of Fernald's utilization-adjusted US TFP growth, derived by this project from the annual `dtfp` column.
-Underlying quarterly series begins 1947Q2; the centered window pushes the earliest displayable point to ~1950 and edge-clips the latest year
+5-year centered rolling average of Fernald's utilization-adjusted US TFP growth, derived by this project from the annual `dtfp_util` column.
+Annual data begins 1948; the build script keeps clipped (asymmetric) windows at the boundaries rather than dropping rows, so the 1948 and 1949 endpoints are edge artifacts

 Kondratiev waves predict 50–60 year cycles of technological paradigm expansion and exhaustion.
 TFP growth is the most direct measurable output.